My Life in Rugby: Anthony Allen – former England and Leicester centre

 My game improved a lot on joining Leicester; my understanding of the game certainly came on leaps and bounds and I think if I hadn’t been capped already I’d have got another opportunity during those first two years at Tigers.
 Unfortunately, I think people thought I’d had my chance.

-Winning the at the end of my first season reaffirmed why I had moved to Leicester: to win the big trophies.
-We made the next three finals, too, losing to Saracens and then Quins before beating Northampton in 2013 when I was named man of the match.
+Winning the Premiership at the end of my first season reaffirmed why I had moved to Leicester: to win the big trophies.
+We made the next three finals, too, losing to and then Quins before beating Northampton in 2013 when I was named man of the match.

 Personally, I thought Graham Kitchener should have got it as he scored a try and pulled off a try-saving tackle.